Convergence of Datalog over (Pre-) Semirings: Partially Ordered Pre-semirings

-The reader may wonder why $\trop_p$ is defined to consists of bags of $p+1$ nubmers, while $\trop_{\leq \eta}$ is defined on sets.
-The main reason is for consistency with~\cite{semiring_book}: both identities~\eqref{eq:minp:identity} and ~\eqref{eq:mineta:identity} hold on either sets or bags, and these are sufficient to prove the semiring identities.
-Later we prove Proposition~\ref{prop:trop:p:stable} for $\trop_p$, and~\ref{prop:trop:eta:stable} for $\trop_{\leq \eta}$: the first one holds for both sets and bags, but the latter holds only for sets.
+The reader may wonder why $\trop^+_p$ is defined to consist of bags of $p+1$ numbers, while $\trop^+_{\leq \eta}$ is defined on sets.
+The main reason is for consistency with~\cite{semiring_book}.
+We could have defined either semirings on either sets or bags, and both identities~\eqref{eq:minp:identity} and ~\eqref{eq:mineta:identity} continue to hold, which is sufficient to prove the semiring identities.
+However, the {\em stability} property which we define and prove later (Proposition~\ref{prop:trop:eta:stable}) holds for $\trop^+_{\leq \eta}$ only if it is defined over sets; in contrast, $\trop^+_p$ is stable for either sets or bags (Proposition~\ref{prop:trop:p:stable}).